seymenbahtiyar/Microsoft_Teams_Channel_Bot/README.md

 # Microsoft Teams Channel Bot

-This is a C# program that uses the Microsoft Graph API to interact with a specific channel in a Microsoft Teams.
+This is a simple bot written in C# that uses the Microsoft Graph API to respond to messages in a Microsoft Teams channel.

 ## Dependencies

 - Microsoft.Identity.Client 4.50.0